jamie-brannan/hundred-days-swift/19__consolidationVi/d059__notes.md

 ```
 >There are a few things in there that I’d like to recap just briefly:
 >
-> 1. The `self` is required when accessing `imageView`, because we’re inside a closure and Swift wants us to explicitly acknowledge we recognize `self` will be captured.
+> 1. The `self` is required when accessing `imageView`, because we’re _inside a closure and Swift wants us to explicitly acknowledge we recognize `self` will be captured._
 >
 > 2. The `CGFloat.pi` constant is equal to 180 degrees, and it also has equivalents in `Float.pi` and `Double.pi` – this is just to save you having to typecast values.
 >
-> 3. The identity matrix, `CGAffineTransform.identity`, has no transformations: it’s not scaled, moved, or rotated, and it’s useful for resetting a transform.
+> 3. The identity matrix, `CGAffineTransform.identity`, has no transformations: it’s not scaled, moved, or rotated, and _it’s useful for resetting a transform_.

 ## :three:  [Challenge](https://www.hackingwithswift.com/guide/6/3/challenge)

 >Your challenge is to make an app that contains facts about countries: show a list of country names in a table view, then when one is tapped bring in a new screen that contains its capital city, size, population, currency, and any other facts that interest you.
 The type of facts you include is down to you – Wikipedia has a huge selection to choose from.
 >
 >To make this app, I would recommend you blend parts of project 1 project 7.
-That means showing the country names in a table view, then showing the detailed information in a second table view.
+>* That means showing **the country names in a table view**,
+>* then **showing the detailed information in a second table view**.
 >
+>**How you load data into the app** is going to be an interesting problem for you to solve.
+>
->How you load data into the app is going to be an interesting problem for you to solve.
-I suggested project 7 above because a sensible approach would be to create a JSON file with your facts in, then load that in using `contentsOf` and parse it using `Codable`.
-Regardless of how you end up solving this, I suggest you don’t just hard-code it into the app – i.e., typing all the facts manually into your Swift code.
+> I suggested project 7 above because a sensible approach would be to create a JSON file with your facts in, then load that in using `contentsOf` and parse it using `Codable`.
+> Regardless of how you end up solving this, I suggest you don’t just hard-code it into the app – i.e., _typing all the facts manually_ into your Swift code.
 You’re better than that!

->
+No API then?
+Just a local JSON?
+Maybe I can find one...

 >Go ahead and try coding it now.
 If you hit problems, here are some hints:
 >
->   - [ ]  You should create a custom `Country` struct that has properties for each of the facts you have in your JSON file.
+>   - [ ]  You should create a custom `Country` struct that has _properties for each of the facts_ you have in your JSON file.
 You can then have a `[Country]` array in your view controller.

->
+Country
+* name – `String`
+* motto – `String`
+* fouding – `Date` (yyyy)
+* continent - `String`
+* capital – `String`
+* language – `String`
+* population - `Int`
+* government – `String`
+* GDP – `Int`

->   - [ ]  When using a table view in your detail view controller, try setting the `numberOfLines` property of the cell’s text label to be 0.
+>   - [ ]  When using a table view in your detail view controller, try setting the `numberOfLines` property of _the cell’s text label to be 0_.
 That ought to allow the cell to fill up to two lines of text by default.

->
+:question: *This is done through storyboard normally, right?*

->   - [ ]  Don’t forget all the little UI touches: adding a disclosure indicator to the countries table, adding titles to the navigation controller, and so on.
-You could even add an action button to the detail view that shares a fact about the selected country.
+>   - [ ]  Don’t forget all the little UI touches: adding **a disclosure indicator** to the countries table, adding titles to the navigation controller, and so on.
+You could even _add an action button_ to the **detail view that shares a fact** about the selected country.

+:question: *What's a discolsure indictor in this context?*
+* I've never heard of it, but maybe it's in the video?

+**Detail view**
+  - [ ]  share page button
+  - [ ]  navigation controller title